2022 Minor League Cricket season

 The 2022 Minor League Cricket season (branded as the 2022 Toyota Minor League Cricket championship presented by Sunoco for sponsorship reasons and sometimes shortened to 2022 MiLC) was the second season of Minor League Cricket, established by USA Cricket (USAC) and Major League Cricket (MLC) in 2019.
 Toyota returned from the previous season as title sponsor, with Sunoco tapped as the Official Fuel and Convenience Store of MiLC.
 The season was hosted over 20 venues across the United States, with matches being broadcast through Willow and Sling TV.
 It was played from June 25 to August 28, 2022.

 The tournament was won by the Seattle Thunderbolts, who defeated the Atlanta Fire in the final played in Morrisville, North Carolina by 10 runs, with Phani Simhadri of the Seattle Thunderbolts winning the award for Most Valuable Player of the series.
 The Silicon Valley Strikers were the defending champions.

-Venues
+Teams and venues

 The complete list of ground venues was announced by Major League Cricket a day prior to the season opening.